zsz12251665/CodeHub/HDU/1232/english.md

 ## Solution

-This problem is as same as <a href="/codes/?oj=HDU&pid=1213">HDU 1213</a>, which required a union find set too.
+This problem is as same as [HDU 1213](/HDU/1213/english.md), which required a disjoint set too.
 So I'm not going to write the solution here.

 ## Code